-- If you have succinic semialdehyde dehydrogenase deficiency.
+- If your child has succinic semialdehyde dehydrogenase deficiency.

-- If you are taking any drugs or natural products used for sleep.
+- If your child is taking any drugs or natural products used for sleep.
 There are many products used for sleep.
-Ask your doctor or pharmacist if you are not sure.
+Ask your child’s doctor or pharmacist if you are not sure.

 This is not a list of all drugs or health problems that interact with this drug.

-- After taking this drug, it is likely you will fall asleep very fast (most of the time within 5 to 15 minutes).
+- After giving this drug, it is likely your child will fall asleep very fast (most of the time within 5 to 15 minutes).
 The time that it takes to fall asleep can change from night to night.
 Falling asleep all of a sudden when standing or rising from bed has led to falls and the need to go to the hospital.
-Be sure you take this drug while in bed and lie down right away after taking it.
-Talk with your doctor.
+Be sure your child takes this drug while in bed.
+Have your child lie down right away after taking it.